teetsjeremy/teetsjeremy.github.io/ReadMe.md

 Vision--------------------------------------------------------------------------

-This website was created for the purpose of expanding an online pressence for a rock and roll music band.
+This website was created by me for the purpose of expanding an online pressence for a rock and roll music band.
 That band is looking for a way to not only attract new fans but also give old fans a place to connect and learn about new content.
 ________________________________________________________________________________

 Content-------------------------------------------------------------------------

-There are five total pages included with the site.
+I have created five total pages included within the site.
 The first page being the landing page.
 All styling and code was self written.
 The next page is the home or main page.
 Header, footer and navigation bar stylings borrowed from Code Institute's UCD-resume project and edited for appropriate content.
 Styling and